kjr1042/MethodsInJava/README.md

 # MethodsInJava
 This repository provides a collection of Java methods categorized based on their input and output characteristics.
-Whether you're a beginner learning Java these methods cover various scenarios.
+If you're a beginner learning Java these methods cover various scenarios.

 ## Introduction